 Under the component "Tag management", the communication between WinCC and the automation system is configured.
 In "Tag management", all tags and channels are created and managed.
-The "Tag Management" is located in the navigation window of WinCC Explorer.
+"Tag Management" is available in the "WinCC Configuration Studio" editor.

 Times for the acquisition and archiving cycles